The anatomy of a cyber attack

 Security criminals know how IT and security operations work in organizations.
 They know and exploit common weaknesses.
-To effectively protect against them, security teams need to turn the tables and get inside the attackers’ brains for a clear understanding of how they work, what tools they rely on, and where the attacker’s weaknesses lie.
+To effectively protect against them, security teams need to turn the tables and get inside the attackers’ brains to understand how they work, what tools they rely on, and where the attacker’s weaknesses lie.

 How criminals construct a cyber attack